spooee/ffxiv_autobhop/README.md

 ## Auto Bunnyhop
-Simple plugin that spams Spacebar for you while Spacebar is held down in Final Fantasy XIV.
+Simple plugin that spams Spacebar for you while Spacebar is held down in Final Fantasy XIV, which replicates auto-jump (auto bunnyhop).

 ## Installation
 - Type ```/xlsettings``` in chat